johnny49r/watt-iz/README.md

   - Break speech into intent – action – target categories (*** coming soon).

 ## Firmware Development
-USB-Serial port via a micro-USB connector.
 All hardware necessary to interface with an Integrated Development Environment (IDE) such as Visual Studio Code.
 Auto download mode is supported – no buttons to push to initiate firmware download.

-## Power
-The board is designed to operate from a standard USB-C port.
-A typical 5V @ 2A AC power source (phone charger) can be used to power the board.
-Additionally the board can be powered from a single Lithium-Ion 3.7V battery to provide several hours of operation at full power operation.
-The battery is connected to the board via a two pin header located next to the USB-C connector.
-Note the board has reverse polarity protection in case the battery is reversed.
-A 900 mA charger circuit is provided to charge the battery when the AC adapter is powering the board.
-A charge status LED indicates charging (or full).
-Power ON/OFF switch is located on the front edge of the board.
-The battery voltage and charge current are exposed to the MCU's ADC for applications requiring power monitoring, battery State Of Charge, and Time To Charge calculation.

-High efficiency switching regulators provide stable voltage and maximum battery life.

 ### More Information
-See the file "Watt-IZ User Manual.pdf" contained on the SD card in each Watt-IZ basic kit.
+For additional information, read the file "Watt-IZ User Manual.pdf" contained on the SD card in each Watt-IZ basic kit.

 ### To Purchase
 Go here: [https://www.tindie.com/products/abbycus/watt-iz-speech-enabled-embedded-hardware/]